 - investigating the postures, studying examples of sequencing and focusing plenty of time on evaluating our own experience

 By the end of the training you will have a flavour of this work and an appreciation for the depth of the study.
 It is hoped that this will support your own health and way of living and that you may begin to incorporate this learning into your teaching.

-In addition to the live sessions you will have access to four 45 minute lectures and a 2 hour yin class.
+In addition to the face to face sessions you will have access to three 45 minute lectures and a two-hour Yin classes taught by Norman.
 To complete the training you will also need to submit a 1,000 word essay.

 What Will I Learn?

 Central themes covered by Norman will include awareness, intention, attending to the individuality of anatomy: each of us having our own unique biology, and our own unique biography.
 You will learn and experience sequences that can deepen inner quietening, that can open the hips and other emotional centres of the body, and that can encourage self-reflection.

 - explore the relationship between Yin yoga and meditation